-Part One of the application will be required to be submitted to the Undergraduate Office in August (date to be determined).
-The specific date will be communicated in late July to all Year 2 students registered in a Term 1 section of COMM 298.
+Part One of the application will be required to be submitted through Canvas by August 2, 2021.
+The link will be provided by email to all Year 2 students registered in a Term 1 section of COMM 298 on July 23.

 If you are not admitted to the Early Start and plan to start the Finance option in Year 3, selection of Finance requires a competitive GPA based on your Year 2 winter session average of all courses taken from September to April (see option selection criteria).